 Dendrocalamus sinicus

-Sometimes called Giant Dragon Bamboo, this species has long enjoyed great prominence in Laos and southern China, but was only recently discovered by the outside world.
-D. sinicus has a very narrow distribution, typically growing at altitudes of 1,000 to 1,500 meters above sea level.
+Sometimes called Giant Dragon Bamboo, Dendrocalamus sinicus has long enjoyed great prominence in Laos and southern China, but was only recently discovered by the outside world.
+This species has a very narrow distribution, typically growing at altitudes of 1,000 to 1,500 meters above sea level.
 It flowers sporadically rather than gregariously, with a very low rate of seed setting.

 Dendrocalamus stocksii